Eleventy Plugin Directus

 Use the translate filter to get the translated part of a directus collection item

-Let's say you have a directus collection called "post" containing a list of posts.
+For example let's say you have a directus collection called "post" containing a list of posts.
 In this collection you have 2 text fields: non-translated-text

 and a "translation field" called translation_field